-Founded as an international school in 1911, Maret has a long tradition of exploring and embracing the cultures and concerns of other nations.
+Founded in 1911 as a school for international students, Maret has a long tradition of exploring and embracing the cultures and concerns of other nations.
 In a world where international understanding and cooperation are increasingly important, we consciously prepare students to become thoughtful, collaborative, and effective global citizens.

 Summer Academic Immersion Travel Programs